william-santini/WiSSkHy/README.md

 ## Database Structure
 The WiSSkHy database is based on the **time series concept**.
 Discrete (punctual, or spot) measurements are also treated as time series, since each measurement is associated with a date.

+> [!Important]
-A time series (ts) is defined as the combination of a **parameter** and a **temporal resolution**:
+>A time series (ts) is defined as the combination of a **parameter** and a **temporal record**:

-- Example of parameter:
+- Example of parameters:
   - Q = Water discharge
   - Ct = Total Suspended Sediment Concentration
   - ...

-- Temporal resolution of the time series:
+- Example of temporal records:
   - I = Instantaneous
   - D = Daily
   - M = Monthly
   - Y = Yearly

- For instance, Q can have various temporal resolution:
+ For instance, the parameter Q can have various temporal resolution:

  When the user creates a station, they must choose and configure a parameter set: